 SFTP - SSH trigger: When a file is added or modified

-This trigger starts a logic app workflow when a file is added or changed on an SFTP server.
+This trigger starts a workflow when a file is added or changed on an SFTP server.
 As example follow-up actions, the workflow can use a condition to check whether the file content meets specified criteria.
 If the content meets the condition, the Get file content SFTP-SSH action can get the content, and then another SFTP-SSH action can put that file in a different folder on the SFTP server.

 Enterprise example: You can use this trigger to monitor an SFTP folder for new files that represent customer orders.
-You can then use an SFTP action such as Get file content so you get the order's contents for further processing and store that order in an orders database.
+You can then use an SFTP-SSH action such as Get file content so you get the order's contents for further processing and store that order in an orders database.

 SFTP - SSH action: Get file content using path

 This action gets the content from a file on an SFTP server by specifying the file path.
 So for example, you can add the trigger from the previous example and a condition that the file's content must meet.
 If the condition is true, the action that gets the content can run.